The proud new owners of Gnarly’s Poopdeck (Telstar 28)

 How it all began

 Mittie and I had talked about going on the Great Loop.
-We joined the Great Loop Society and watched as many Youtube videos on the subject that we could find.
+We joined the Great Loop Society and watched as many Youtube videos on the subject as we could find.
 A major plan was put in place, and a start date was chosen to be February 2023.
-We had one more trip on land that we wanted to take before we finished out preparations for the Loop.
+We had one more trip on land that we wanted to take before we finished our preparations for the Loop.
 We visited family in Georgia and Florida.
-Travelled the east coast to a lovely week in Bar Harbor Maine and observed perfect fall foliage.
-We then entered Canada and had a fantastic two day trip to visit out grandkids near Chicago IL.
-We enjoyed our grandson’s first birthday and took care of the Jacob, Emma, and Keeley for a week.
+Traveled the east coast to a lovely week in Bar Harbor Maine and observed perfect fall foliage.
+We then entered Canada and had a fantastic two-day trip to visit our grandkids near Chicago IL.
+We enjoyed our grandson’s first birthday and took care of Jacob, Emma, and Keeley for a week.
 What a glorious week that was.

 Mittie was not feeling well at the end of the week, so we headed home so she could see her doctor.
 The illness accelerated and an emergency room visit did not yield anything unusual.
 She was told to get some rest and check back in a week.
 Within a few days, she continued to deteriorate.
 A quick trip to the emergency room again placed her in the ICU at the University of Texas Medical Branch in Galveston.
-The care was exceptional, but nobody could identify a real cause of the problem.
+The care was exceptional, but nobody could identify the real cause of the problem.
 She became very critical in a few hours and went into organ failure very quickly.
-She died on November 8, 2022 and the grief was overwhelming.
-Gnarly, our 14 year old Yorkshire Terrier was lost and confused, as I was.
-We needed to get away so we went on a long road-trip and tried to get our head wrapped around our future without Mittie.
-It has been tough, and will be for the foreseeable future.
+She died on November 8, 2022, and the grief was overwhelming.
+Gnarly, our 14-year-old Yorkshire Terrier was lost and confused, as I was.
+We needed to get away so we went on a long road trip and tried to get our heads wrapped around our future without Mittie.
+It has been tough and will be for the foreseeable future.
 A day has not gone by in the last 50 years that we did not talk to each other.

 Steve

-I wont spend a great deal of time on this section boring you with my CV.
-Lets just say I have had a wonderful life.
+I won’t spend a great deal of time on this section boring you with my personal and professional history.
+Let’s just say I have had a wonderful life.
 I have accomplished more professionally than I ever thought possible, met some of the most fantastic people I could ever imagine, and loved getting up every day of the week and going to work.
 I have nothing to regret and nothing to prove.
-But, I believe I still have a great deal of life to live, and by God I am going to do that.
-As Mittie would aways tell me, and the saying goes, “Dance like nobody is watching”.
+But, I believe I still have a great deal of life to live, and by God, I am going to do that.
+As Mittie would always tell me, and the saying goes, “Dance like nobody is watching”.

 Our travel philosophy